 Our wildlife rehabilitation and veterinary team continues to rise to the challenge of providing specialized and superior care for more than 260 species, from eagles and otters to hummingbirds and bears.
 Read more about PAWS’ history and milestones.

 A wildlife ER and trauma center

-PAWS Wildlife Center is the only wildlife rehabilitation center in Washington State equipped with immediate and continual veterinary expertise and services, all in-house.
+PAWS Wildlife Center is the only wildlife rehabilitation center in Washington State equipped with immediate and continual veterinary expertise and services, all in-house, 365 days a year.
 We employ a highly qualified veterinary and rehabilitation team to accomplish our life-saving work.
 As needed, we also call upon local board certified veterinarians and state biologists.